MatDrake/BowlingChallenge/README.md

 ----------

-The program files are saved within the folder HelloWorldC and the tests are contained within BowlingGameTests.
+The program files are saved within the folder BowlingGame and the tests are contained within BowlingGameTests.

 There are three classes of:
 - BowlingGame